 Frontier Airlines flights to Las Vegas leave from Terminal 1 in San Diego.
 Frontier doesn’t have a lounge nor access to one and there aren’t any lounges in Terminal 1.

 So Jill and I went to the Airspace Lounge in Terminal 2, a 5 minute walk from Terminal 1.
-We used our American Express Platinum and Business Platinum Card from American Express to get into the Airspace Lounge for free.
+We used our card_name and card_name to get into the Airspace Lounge for free.
+Enrollment is required for select benefits.

 Pro-tip: Our Amex cards got us a $10 per person credit for food and drinks.